ItayRosen/Serial-Plotter/README.md

 The number of datapoints has to match the number of datasets (use Add Dataset button).

 # Quick start
-For windows, download the win folder inside dst and run Serial Plotter.exe
+For Windows platform, download the win folder (dst -> win32-x64) and run `Serial Plotter.exe`.

 # Arduino example
 ```